santiago-pelaez/crimson-hackathon/README.md

 #### **Threat Levels**:
 1. **Green (Low Threat <= 30)**:
-   - Users located in **West Coast** regions (Seattle, Portland, California) which simulates where our small company is based in are assumed to be green.
+   - Users located in **West Coast** regions (Seattle, Portland, California) which simulate where our small company is based are assumed to be green.
-   - Each failed login attempt adds 15 points to our threat model and a 30 second timeout after every 5 failed attempts.
+   - Each failed login attempt adds 15 points to our threat model, and a 30-second timeout occurs after every 5 failed attempts.

 2. **Yellow (Medium Threat < 60)**:
-   - Users accessing via **domestic VPNs** or from suspicious behavior patterns.
+   - Users accessing via **domestic VPNs** or showing suspicious behavior patterns.
    - **20 failed login attempts** or reaching 60 points automatically escalates to a **Red** threat.

 3. **Red (High Threat >= 60)**: